jensjns/acf-leaflet-field/readme.txt

 == Description ==

-This plugin adds a leaflet field to the [Advanced Custom Fields](http://wordpress.org/extend/plugins/advanced-custom-fields/) plugin.
+This plugin adds a [Leaflet](http://leafletjs.com) map field to the [Advanced Custom Fields](http://wordpress.org/extend/plugins/advanced-custom-fields/) plugin.
+Use it to display beutiful maps with markers along with your posts and pages.

-Currently the field only supports markers.
+* Add multiple markers to the map.
+* The field saves both your zoom-level and viewport location.
+* Function to render the map in your theme is included in the plugin: `<?php the_leaflet_field( $field_name ); ?>`, just plug and play!

 == Installation ==